 Fast-forward fifteen years.
 I started working as an assistant to a team of photographers.
 I learned about the photo market, and reputable places to get high quality scans and prints from the negatives.
 I decided that I was going to find a way to share these photos with the world.
 My goal is to create a traveling exhibit of the collection.
 I’ve had requests to bring the collection to art galleries in France, Belgium and the Netherlands.
 People all over the world love Tupac.
 His brief time in the limelight touched the lives of so many human beings in a way no other rapper has in the game.
 Period.

 Who saw it coming?
 He did, and when you look at these photos you can see it in his eyes: the determination, the passion, the swagger, the shine.
 These photos show a side of the man not many people got to see.
 This ‘Pac wasn’t covered in jewels and Versace; this ‘Pac was humble and hungry.
 He knew what he going for on stage that night, and that was to become the legend that he is.

-Go to www.2Pacalypsenowprints.com Make a purchase & get put on the exclusive mailing list, and be in the loop on future events and news about the photo collection.
+Follow my blog to get exclusive access to the 2Pacalypse 92 Collection at www.2Pacalypsenowprints.com.
+You will be put on the mailing list and be in the loop on future events and news about the photo collection.